chaay144/dome-runner-ctf/challenges/ch06-street-terminal-boot/README-student.md

 - Or open it in **Ghidra** and browse the **.rodata** section.
 - No user input is required; the password is just present in memory.

-## Expected answer (for this exercise)
+## Expected answer
-**Al@rmShutD0wn!7z**
+DOME_BOOT_OK_7F3A

-> Educational note: In real CTFs you usually wouldn’t publish the answer here; we include it to show the complete workflow for your class demo.
+> Educational note: In real CTFs we usually wouldn’t publish the answer here; we include it to show the complete workflow for the class demo.